ashleyford/grunt-bower-sass-base/README.md

 # Base Template #

-This simple setup uses Bower and Grunt to concat and minify CSS and JS files.
+This simple setup uses Bower and Grunt to concat and minify SASS and JS files.

 ### What is this repository for? ###